 How to Become a Registered Dietitian (RD)

-Registered dietitian (RD) is a popular career choice for many people interested in health and wellness.
-An RD can serve many roles in a community.
-You could work in a hospital or other medical facility and provide nutritional care to patients.
-Or, you could focus on population-level nutrition and work with nonprofits, government entities or educational institutions.
+Registered dietitian (RD) is a popular career choice for individuals interested in health and wellness.
+RDs assume diverse responsibilities within communities.
+As an RD, you could work in a hospital or other medical facility, providing nutritional care to patients.
+Or, you could work with larger populations as part of a nonprofit, government agency or educational institution.

-Professional variety is only one benefit of becoming an RD.
-The career path of an RD offers livable wages with a median salary of $63,090 and has an expected job growth of 11% from 2020 to 2030.
-However, becoming a registered dietitian isn’t as easy as knowing about a healthy diet.
-Dietetics is a highly regulated profession where training and higher education matter, especially since most states require a license/certification to practice, and in order to become licensed, a secondary degree is required.
-By 2024, a minimum of a graduate degree in a related field is required to sit for the Registration Examination for Dietitians Test by the Commission on Dietetic Registration (CDR exam).
-If you’re interested in becoming a registered dietitian, these are five steps you’ll need to complete.
+While there are benefits that may come with the career, dietetics is a highly regulated profession where training and higher education matter.
+Most states require a license/certification to practice, and in order to become licensed, a postsecondary degree is required.
+By 2024, a minimum of a graduate degree in a related field is required to sit for the registered dietitians examination by the Commission on Dietetic Registration (CDR) exam.
+If you’re interested in becoming a registered dietitian, these are five steps you’ll need to complete:

 Step 1: Earn an Accredited Bachelor’s or Master’s Degree

 If you would like to pursue a master’s degree, you might consider an ACEND-accredited master’s in nutrition or a coordinated degree program, such as a master’s in public health/registered dietitian (MPH/RD).
-In your program application, be sure to include any specific background information or work history in nutrition that is required or that may qualify you for the next steps to become an RD.
+When completing your program application, ensure that you incorporate any necessary or potentially qualifying background information or work experience in the field of nutrition.

 Step 2: Complete a Dietetic Internship